This post is also available in: العربية

-After eight years of death and destruction, the kinetic dynamics of the Syrian conflict are beginning to shift as the Syrian government regains territory.
-As of mid-2019, approximately 12 million people across Syria required health assistance.
+After thirteen years of death and destruction, the landscape for human rights, justice, and accountability looks bleak.
+As of the end of 2023, approximately 15 million people across Syria required health assistance.
 Many of the health facilities impacted by the conflict remain non-functional.
 The flight, death, or continued detention of large numbers of health professionals only add to the crippled condition of Syria’s health care system.
+Furthermore, the devastating earthquake that hit northern Syria last year exacerbated the existing crises endured by Syrians.
 Addressing the impact of the targeting of health care must begin with justice and accountability for these documented violations of human rights and IHL.
 Justice must be delivered for medical personnel who were targeted and killed for upholding their civic and moral duty and for those who remain in detention or who have fled Syria and remain too afraid of reprisal to return to their homes and country.

 PHR Methodology for Collection of Data on Attacks on Medical Personnel

 PHR utilized open-source data and field sources to document the killing of medical personnel in Syria since March 2011.
-PHR drew primarily upon the Violations Documentation Center of Syria’s (VDC) English-language website, media accounts, and social media, corroborating and supplementing this information with data gathered from PHR’s network of physicians in and surrounding Syria.
+PHR drew primarily upon the Violations Documentation Center of Syria’s (VDC) English-language website, Syria Network for Human Rights website, media accounts, and social media, corroborating and supplementing this information with data gathered from PHR’s network of physicians in and surrounding Syria.
 PHR chose to exclude from our data set any documented death identified as a “non-civilian” medical worker, as medical workers engaged in combat lose protected status under IHL.

 PHR’s research team collected data from a wide variety of open sources, including United Nations, government, and local and international NGO reports; local, regional, and international news sources; journal articles; Facebook and blog posts; Twitter feeds; and YouTube videos.
 PHR also conducted interviews and received information and photographs from individuals and organizations involved in providing medical services in Syria and neighboring countries with refugee populations.
 PHR’s English- and Arabic-speaking analysts reviewed materials in both English and Arabic.